MythBusters: plastic Suica isn’t safer than Mobile Suica

 • Myth: I can’t use Mobile Suica if the service is offline.

-You can always use Mobile Suica for transit and payments, it is no different from plastic, a Mobile Suica outage doesn’t affect that.
-The only real impact is the mobile exclusive credit/debit card recharge function and this is no different than the nightly maintenance when Mobile Suica goes offline.
-It’s the same situation for Mobile PASMO and Mobile ICOCA.
-Cash recharge is always available 24/7 at any convenience store, Seven Bank ATMs which are everywhere, and mobile friendly station recharge kiosks which are also everywhere these days.
+You can always use Mobile Suica for transit and payments just like plastic, a Mobile Suica outage doesn’t affect that.
+The only real impact is the mobile exclusive credit/debit card recharge function and this is no different than the nightly maintenance when Mobile Suica goes offline.Cash recharge is always available 24/7 at any convenience store, Seven Bank ATMs which are everywhere, and mobile friendly station recharge kiosks which are also everywhere these days.

 Even in the days before Power Reserve Express Mode iPhone, this was, and is, completely wrong ‘advice’ that will get you in trouble at the transit gate.
 Never forget the golden Suica rule: the same Suica card used to tap in must be used to tap out to complete the transit.
 If the Suica you started out with cannot be used at the exit gate, for whatever reason (lost card, dead device, etc.), the gate alarm will sound and you must pay full fare in cash.

-I’m sure there will always be people who believe that plastic Suica is somehow ‘safer’, and that’s fine, but the reality is that with JR East reducing station staff wherever they can, finding real people to deal with plastic card problems will be more of a hassle than it already is.
+I’m sure there will always be people who believe that plastic Suica is somehow ‘safer’, but the reality is that with JR East reducing station staff wherever they can, finding real people to deal with plastic card problems will be more of a hassle than it already is.
 In the future JR East will tell plastic card users to use online assistants at station kiosks.
 In the end it will be faster to do it all on mobile.